 - Develop and implement an effective complaints mechanism for victims of discrimination on campus

 Members of the committee were appointed on an interim basis due to the pressing need to act as a result of the June incident.
-A permanent committee membership will be announced shortly.

 - Jacques Frémont, President and Vice-Chancellor